Roaring Fork Valley Energy Resource Centers

 Want to know what other rebates are available in the Roaring Fork Valley?
 Check out the 2017 RFV Rebate Brochure.
 CORE rebates are available from Aspen through Glenwood Springs (including all homes and businesses on Glenwood Springs Electric grid).

-The Energy Smart program serves the Roaring Fork Valley through the Community Office for Resource Efficiency (CORE), an innovative non-profit which works cooperatively with businesses, individuals and government entities to create measureable improvements in energy and water efficiency in order to benefit the environment and develop a more sustainable economy.
-CORE’s Energy Resource Center can be found at the ABC in Aspen and at the Third St. Center in Carbondale.
+About CORE: CORE is a non-profit which works cooperatively with businesses, individuals and government entities to create measurable improvements in energy and water efficiency in order to benefit the environment and develop a more sustainable economy.

 CORE administers the City of Aspen Utilities rebates.
-If you are a City of Aspen Utility customer, please call us with any questions regarding assessments, rebates or tips for how you can reduce your energy bill.
+If you are a City of Aspen Utility customer, please call us at (970)925-9775 for information regarding assessments, rebates for your home or business.

 What can you get at our ERC?

 Marty Treadway – Program DirectorMarty is the Program Director for CORE.
 He manages all the various CORE grant programs and supervises the remaining energy program offerings to the community.
 He has been a general contractor in the Roaring Fork Valley since 2001, as the co-owner of a design-build firm specializing in sustainably built custom homes.
 He received his LEED Green Associate and BPI-Building Analyst certifications in 2011.